April 9, 2026 | launch tesla monitoring model-x

 1. t800.io — the website for T800, a long-term health monitoring system for Tesla Model S/X.

 2. t800.io/garage — a public daily health report for my own 2017 Model X 100D, updated every morning.
-It’s the same report any T800 customer will see for their own car.
 Real CAN telemetry, not a mockup.

 That’s the launch.
 Below is the why.